Hyperon

-In particle physics, a hyperon is any baryon containing one or more strange quarks, but no charm, bottom, or top quark.
+In particle physics, a hyperon is any baryon containing one or more strange quarks, but no charm, bottom, or top quarks.
 This form of matter may exist in a stable form within the core of some neutron stars.
 Hyperons are sometimes generically represented by the symbol Y.

 History and research

 The first research into hyperons happened in the 1950s and spurred physicists on to the creation of an organized classification of particles.

 The term was coined by French physicist Louis Leprince-Ringuet in 1953, and announced for the first time at the cosmic ray conference at Bagnères de Bigorre in July of that year, agreed upon by Leprince-Ringuet, Bruno Rossi, C.F.
 Powell, William B. Fretter and Bernard Peters.

 Today, research in this area is carried out on data taken at many facilities around the world, including CERN, Fermilab, SLAC, JLAB, Brookhaven National Laboratory, KEK, GSI and others.
 Physics topics include searches for CP violation, measurements of spin, studies of excited states (commonly referred to as spectroscopy), and hunts for exotic forms such as pentaquarks and dibaryons.